markwilkening21/markwilkening21.github.io/index.md

 In general, the LinkedIn learning services, like most free content, is not thorough or very useful.
 A 3 minute video on "What is Software Development" is not going to help me much 3 years into a CS degree.
 I tried to enter more pointed skills (software development, C++, etc.), but then I got content like "Learn the basic syntax of C++".

+There are so many "skills" that it can be argued you "need" to succeed in the 2025 job market that it is overwhelming.
+I'm trying to keep pushing ahead with becoming more valuable with a few solid skills and rely on my 20 years of work experience for the rest.

 ## Week 7 Update :: February 24 - February 31, 2025

 This week I continued with learning about package management, but dove more specifically into RPM, dnf, yum, and zypper which are used on Red Hat, Fedora, and openSUSE systems.